learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 ## Objectives

-1. Understand the concept of the "has many" relationship between Ruby objects.
+1. Describe the "has many" relationship between Ruby objects.
-2. Learn how to build classes that produce objects with a belongs to and has many relationship.
+2. Build classes that produce objects with a belongs to and has many relationship.
-3. Understand why we need to associate objects in this way.
+3. Explain why we need to associate objects in this way.

 ## Introduction